National Civil War Museum: Exhibits

-A video We the People focuses on ten characters from all walks of life and their fates before, during, and after the war.
-It is presented in segments in galleries 1, 4, 9, 14 and concludes in the theater.
+A video, We the People, focuses on ten characters from all walks of life and their fates before, during, and after the war.
+It is presented in segments in galleries 1, 4, 9, and 14 and concludes in the theater.

 Artifacts

-The museum contains a large collection of original artifacts, including weapons, uniforms, camp and personal effects and similar items.
+The museum contains many original artifacts, including weapons, uniforms, camp and personal effects, and similar items.
 Among the many articles on display are: